mpkondrashin/cdemo/containerized_file_security/README.md

-# Containerize File Security Showcase
+# Containerized File Security Showcase

 This repository contains a showcase of how to containerize file security using Trend Micro VisionOne File Security.